 - Identify high-risk processes and problems during vehicle processing or refurbishment, and proactively implement improvements to these processes to ensure operational excellence.

-- Partner with engineers and technicians from other departments (at both the launch site and rocket factory) to drive hardware inputs that enable a reliable and rapid launch cadence (using data to drive prioritization of high impact challenges).
+- Closely collaborate with engineers and technicians from other departments (at the launch site and rocket factory) to drive hardware inputs that enable a reliable and rapid launch cadence (using data to drive prioritization of high impact challenges).

 - Find smart solutions to the biggest problems by leading root cause and corrective action investigations.

-- Lead quality reviews focused on keeping product stakeholders such as design, manufacturing, development engineers aware of hardware issues.
+- Run quality reviews focused on keeping product stakeholders such as design, manufacturing, development engineers aware of hardware issues.

 - Interact with the various disciplines responsible for the development and build of Falcon 9, Dragon, and launch pad systems to ensure optimized process health.